williecostello/RacialBonds/README.md

-# RacialBonds
+# Racial Bonds

-A statistical analysis of pre-trial detention &amp; bail bond practices in Connecticut
+A statistical analysis of pre-trial detention and bail bond practices in Connecticut.
+Completed as part of the [2020 Ethics4NextGen AI Hackathon](https://dataethics4all.org/ethics4nextgenai-hackathon/).